E-health in optometry: which clinical services fit the format?

 After using that tool, I discovered that my conversion rate went up because patients suddenly understood what I was talking about.

-And today, there are many apps to find on App Store like this one – pure educational apps explaining: what is myopia, what is glaucoma, what are contact lenses, and how to put contact lenses on/off etc. Easy stuff like that which we currently use manual working hours on teaching patients how to do themselves.
+And today, there are many apps to find on App Store like this one – pure educational apps explaining: what is myopia, what is glaucoma, what are contact lenses, and how to put in and take out contact lenses etc. Easy stuff like that which we currently use manual working hours on teaching patients how to do themselves.
 Instead, optometrists could work more efficiently by presenting an app or an image/video for the patients to look at.
 I often use my phone to show and tell.